Fox News Suspends Host After Report That He Sent Dick Pics to Female Colleagues

 Of course, this comes at a time when Fox News has repeatedly been accused of covering up sexual harassment at the network.
 Anchor Gretchen Carlson, filed a lawsuit claiming she was sexually harassed by the late Fox News chairman Roger Ailes.
 Then, infamous Fox News host Bill O’Reilly, was pushed out after word broke that he had quietly settled multiple sexual harassment claims brought by women at the network.

-Bolling, a former commodities trader, who previously worked at CNBC, now hosts Cashin’ In and the Specialists on Fox News.
+Bolling, a former commodities trader who previously worked at CNBC, now hosts Cashin’ In and the Specialists on Fox News.
 He also reportedly has close ties with President Trump.

 Originally blindsided by the report, Fox News later released a statement on Saturday that “Bolling has been suspended pending the results of an investigation, which is currently underway.”

 Bollings lawyer, Michael J. Bowe, said his client does “not believe” he sent the messages.
-He told HuffPost that Bolling “recalls no such inappropriate communications, does not believe he sent any such communications, and will vigorously pursue his legal remedies for any false and defamatory accusations that are made,” Bowe said.
+He told HuffPost that Bolling “recalls no such inappropriate communications, does not believe he sent any such communications, and will vigorously pursue his legal remedies for any false and defamatory accusations that are made.”

 Besides, according to Bolling’s Twitter history, he doesn’t even understand the appeal of “junk shots.”

-Note: This post has been updated to reflect the news of Bolling’s suspension.